 9. CROWDFUND YOUR NEXT BIG THING.

 Yeah yeah yeah.
 I know everyone hates crowdfunding.
-However, if you do it right, you can fund a large portion of your movie for free, and get a huge piece of validation to help you close distributors and investors.
+However, if you do it right, you can fund a large portion of your movie for free, and get a huge piece of validation to help you, close distributors and investors.

-10. SHOOT AND EDIT YOUR FIRST FEATURE
+10. SHOOT AND EDIT A FEATURE FILM

 Expect this to take a year, but make sure you finish it well and in a technically adept way so that you can get distribution.